Provisions for Migrating to GST for businesses (2017 Transition)

 Taxability Factors for Finished Goods

-In case if any finished goods had been removed without payment of duty for carrying out tests or other processes like repairing etc. no tax shall be payable if the following conditions are satisfied:
+In case any finished goods had been removed without payment of duty for carrying out tests or other processes like repairing etc., no tax was payable if the following conditions were satisfied:

-- Goods underlying are returned to the factory within 6 months from the date of appointment, provided it is not extendable for a maximum period of 2 months.
+- The underlying goods were returned to the factory within 6 months from the appointed date, extendable by a maximum period of 2 months.

-- Goods are exported within 6 months from the appointed date, provided it is not extendable by more than 2 months.
+- Goods were exported within 6 months from the appointed date, extendable by no more than 2 months.

-- Declaration of goods held by the job worker is done in the specified form and manner.
+- Declaration of goods held by the job worker was done in the specified form and manner.

 Credit Distribution by ISD

-Transition provisions will be applicable if the services are received prior to the appointed date and invoices are received on or after the appointed date.
-Input Service Distributor (ISD) will be eligible to distribute input output tax credit under GST.
-Taxpayers who are registered with composition scheme under the current tax regime are allowed take credit of input which is held in stock, semi finished goods or finished goods on the day immediately preceding the date from which he opts to be taxed as a regular taxpayer, subject to various conditions.
+Transition provisions were applicable if the services were received prior to the appointed date and invoices were received on or after the appointed date.
+The Input Service Distributor (ISD) was eligible to distribute input output tax credit under GST.
+Taxpayers who were registered with the composition scheme under the pre-GST tax regime were allowed to take credit of input held in stock, semi-finished goods or finished goods on the day immediately preceding the date from which they opted to be taxed as a regular taxpayer, subject to various conditions.